This article may contain compensated links. See our full disclosure here

-It is hard to resist the colourful buildings, abundant seafood and rugged coastline of the Italian Riviera.
+It is hard to resist the colorful buildings, abundant seafood and rugged coastline of the Italian Riviera.
 You could explore for decades and still uncover more gems.

-- stay in one of the central towns of the Cinque Terre, possibly Vernazza
+- stay in one of the central towns of the Cinque Terre – we like Vernazza

-- hike some of the trails and ferry hop the five towns
+- hike the Cinque Terre trails and ferry hop the five towns

-- visit Porto Venere, La Spezia and the Gulf of Poets
+- swim in the the Gulf of Poets

-- spend an afternoon at the monastery of San Fruttuoso
+- spend an afternoon at the beach outside the monastery of San Fruttuoso

 - explore the vintage seaside town of Rapallo